Investigating the Design-Science Connection in a multi-week Engineering Design (ED)-based introductory physics laboratory task: Findings Discussion

 The situation was only slightly better in the written reports, with only three teams using mathematics.
 Notably, Team-06 employed the language of mathematics to convey their thinking by using the Energy Principle, stating: \textit{``We can break down our system into a point particle system and an extended system.
 The point particle system for $K_{\text{trans}}$ in vertical flight would be $(F_n - Mg)h$.
 For the extended system, this would be $K_{\text{trans}} + E_{\text{int}} = -Mgh$ where $E_{\text{int}}$ is the chemical energy stored in our contraption''}.
+(The equations describe the energy dynamics of the system. $K_{\text{trans}}$ represents translational kinetic energy, while $(F_n - Mg)h$ represents the work done by the launch force $F_n$ against the weight of the object $Mg$ over a height $h$.
+For the extended system, $K_{\text{trans}} + E_{\text{int}} = -Mgh$, where $E_{\text{int}}$ is the chemical energy stored in the contraption, and $-Mgh$ represents the gravitational potential energy change during vertical motion).
 Incidentally, this was the only team to use math both in text and in images, as evident in their `tool of thought' (see Figure~\ref{image_A_12}).

 In summary, the lack of mathematical discussion within student groups points to an area of improvement in the integration of design and science.
 Educators may need to offer explicit guidance and feedback to help students incorporate mathematical reasoning into their discussions.
 In our calculus-based course, we could encourage students to incorporate calculus to optimize design parameters, use algebra to write and solve equations related to both design and science, utilize geometry for spatial reasoning, and invoke trigonometry for analyzing vectors.
 Emphasizing mathematical modeling for making predictions, applying statistical techniques to evaluate design performance, using programming languages like Python to automate calculations, and employing the tools in data science are other effective approaches to engage in a science-based approach to ED-problems~\cite{pines2002integrating, narode2011math, bush2018design, lambert2021udl}.